fuzziqersoftware/resource_dasm/README.md

 ### render_infotron_levels

 Infotron is a puzzle game very much like Supaplex (and Move Blocks and Eat Stuff). render_infotron_levels decodes the levels from the game's resource fork and draws maps of them.
 Just put render_infotron_levels in the "Info Datafiles" folder and run it from there.

+### dc_dasm

+Dark Castle is a 2D platformer. dc_dasm extracts the contents of the DC Data file and decodes the contained sounds into uncompressed wav files.